 If it’s Thursday, it must be time for another Herman Yau (NESSUN DORMA; SHOCK WAVE) film to hit the cinemas.
 The ultra-busy director, who routinely makes three films a year, and the equally prolific writer Erica Li have teamed up yet again for THE SLEEP CURSE, a gory tale of past mistakes coming back to haunt future generations.

 It’s 1990 and Lam Sik-ka (Anthony Wong Chau-sang/黃秋生, EBOLA SYNDROME) is a Hong Kong neurologist specialising in sleep disorders, specifically insomnia.
 He believes that it’s possible that humans can wean themselves off sleep, and he and his assistants are busily testing that theory on a bunch of white mice.
 The university, though, doesn’t share his enthusiasm for the subject and they cut his funding but, as luck would have it, someone shows up at his door in the nick of time with a healthy cheque in hand.
 That person is none other than the sultry Monique (Malaysian actress Jojo Goh/吳俐璇) who, it turns out, is not only Lam’s old flame but a victim of insomnia herself.
-As she tells Lam, her eldest brother had recently become an insomnia zombie and ended up committing suicide.
+As she tells Lam, her eldest brother had recently become a sleep-deprived zombie and ended up committing suicide.
 Monique is worried that whatever he had is genetic and she’ll turn into an insomniac before too long.
 With that, Lam cashes her cheque and agrees to use Monique as a test subject.